Updated August 18, 2021

-Taxation of stocks and options can be complex.
+Stock and option trading and taxes can be complex.
 To complicate matters more, the recent tax reform may impact how your taxes will be assessed.
-Here are 6 things that you may need to know about taxes on stocks and options in 2018.
+Here are six things that you should know about taxes on stocks and options in 2018.

 - When to Pay Taxes